weiw11/myblog/content/posts/2025/pocketbase-lightweight-backend.md

 ### File Storage

-Files can be uploaded via API and stored either locally or in custom storage backends (S3, etc.).
+Files can be uploaded via API and stored either locally or in a S3 compatible storage.

 ### Extensive